mathriddle/ColabTurtlePlus/README.md

 * `ury` : y-coordinate of upper right corner of canvas

 `resetwindow()` -> Resets the axes min/max values and the mode to None.
 This should be executed if using world coordinates in a situation where the aspect ratio of the graphing window is intended to be different than the aspect ratio of the axes, and you want to rerun a cell in Colab containing initializeTurtle.
+This should usually be the first line of the program (before initializeTurtle or setworldcoordinates).

 `showborder(color)` -> Show a border around the graphics window.
 Default (no parameters) is gray.
 A color can be specified in a similar way as with `pencolor`.